 - When performing a citizen’s arrest, you are not permitted to use handcuffs

 - Citizens do not have the same powers of arrest as the Police

-If you encounter situations where you are faced with aggressive behaviour on a regular basis, it’s advisable to carry a personal alarm for your own protection.
-One of the key benefits of some alarms is that they allow audio to be recorded which can be used as evidence.
+If you encounter situations where you are faced with aggressive behaviour on a regular basis, it’s advisable to carry a personal safety alarm for your own protection.
+One of the key benefits of personal safety alarms is that they allow audio, and sometimes video, evidence to be recorded, which can be used as evidence in court if required.
 Find out more about personal safety devices.